at-mlops/mlflow-training/prerequisites.md

 # Installing packages
 python3 -m pip install -r requirements.txt

-# Leaving the virtual environment¶
+# Leaving the virtual environment
+# NOTE: obviously we want to keep it activated during the training
 deactivate
 ```